ubrant/documents-format/README.md

-## Identifiers
+## Identifiers (IDs)

-To achieve late linking across files and content sequencing, numeric identifiers are required to be placed in text files (especially at the beginning of file).
-These identifiers have to be placed at beginning of lines (leading white-spaces are allowed).
+To provide late linking across files and sequencing content automatically, numeric identifiers are required to be placed in text files; **especially at the beginning of files**.
+Leading white-spaces as well as any number of white spaces before ID and Title are allowed as long as it's format is followed.

 Each identifier, whenever & wherever placed, will mark beginning of a specific portion.
 Thereby, content can be distributed in separate files and later joined according to these identifiers.
-Numeric nature of these identifiers will allow automatic sorting of content, thereby _extreme care_ should be taken to avoid collissions amongst same types of identifiers under same levels, because such collissions will produce unpredictable sequencing.
+Numeric nature of these identifiers will allow automatic sorting, thereby _extreme care_ is required to avoid collissions amongst same types of identifiers under same levels of hierarchy - such collissions (if any) will produce unpredictable sequencing.

 > **For example**, identifier **1** can be given to Minor sections which have different Major section identifiers but should not be given to Minor sections under same Major section.